AdamaJava/adamajava/docs/qsv/index.md

 16 | control_clips_count_pos1 | number of high quality soft clipped reads at position1 from control bam that support the current SV
 17 | control_clips_count_pos2 | number of high quality soft clipped reads at position2 from control bam that support the current SV
 18 | Category | Evidence for the SV (1-6)
-18 | | 1.
+&nbsp;|| 1.
 High level of evidence: eg discordant pair evidence, clipping at both SV breakpoints, local split read contig evidence observed.
-18 || 2.
-Medium level of evidence: eg discordant pair signature (both breakpoints) and soft clipping signature
- || 3.
-Lower level of evidence eg. discordant pair signature alone
+&nbsp;|| 2.
+Medium level of evidence: eg discordant pair signature (both breakpoints) and soft clipping signature &nbsp;|| 3.
+Lower level of evidence eg. discordant pair signature alone &nbsp;|| 4.
-|| 4.
 Possible germline due to the presence of low quality control reads or evidence in the control bam from local split read alignment
-|| 5.
+&nbsp;|| 5.
 Possible repeat region.
 Greater than 1000 clips identified in the region of the SV breakpoint/s.
-|| 6.
-Low level evidence - Soft clipping signature for one breakpoint
-19| microhomology | bases of microhomology found.
+&nbsp;|| 6.
+Low level evidence - Soft clipping signature for one breakpoint 19| microhomology | bases of microhomology found.
 If microhomology was tested, and no microhomology found, the result will be “not found”.
 If microhomology was not tested this column will list: “not tested”
 20| non-template | bases of non-template sequence found.
 If non-template was tested, and no non-template was identified, the result will be “not found”.
 If no non-template was not tested result will be: “not tested”
 21| test_split_read_bp |